 Welcome to the CUSU Women's Campaign

 The Women's Campaign supports and represents all women students at Cambridge.
-We work to eliminate all forms of discrimination faced by women in the University.
-All students who self-define as women are members, and we strive for an inclusive campaign.
-We have a diverse membership; we are made up of women from different ethnic, religious and class backgrounds, trans women, queer, bisexual and lesbian women, disabled women and women who are student parents.
-We try to make the university a safer, happier and more welcoming place for all women.
+We work to eliminate all forms of discrimination faced by women in the University, at an institutional, social and cultural level.
+We strive for an inclusive campaign; all those who self-define as women, including (if they wish) those with gender identities which include 'woman', and those who feel that they experience misogynistic oppression, are members.
+We have a diverse membership; we are made up of women and non-binary people from different ethnic, religious and class backgrounds, trans women, queer, bisexual and lesbian women, disabled women and women who are student parents.
+We try to make the university a safer, happier and more welcoming place for all.

-The work of our campaign is co-ordinated by the full-time CUSU Women's Officer and supported by JCR and MCR women's officers in the colleges.
+The work of the campaign is co-ordinated by the full-time CUSU Women's Officer and supported by JCR and MCR women's officers in the colleges.
 We are the main representative for women in the University, as well as an autonomous campaigning body which provides a wide variety of services, resources and events for women in Cambridge.
-Decisions are made at our fortnightly women's forum, which is open to all self-defining women, and should be regularly attended by your college women's officer.
+Decisions are made at our fortnightly Women's Forum, which is open to all self-defining women and non-binary, and should be regularly attended by your college women's officer.
 Forum is a space for discussing different projects or plans, for deciding on our campaign ideas, supporting each other and enabling change throughout the university.
-The Women's Campaign also has a committee composed of four campaigns managers who facilitate the working groups for each of the priority campaigns, which are chosen by Forum, as well representational officers; BME, LGBT+, Disabled, International and Graduate women's.
+The Women's Campaign also has a committee composed of three campaigns managers who facilitate the working groups for each of the priority campaigns, which are chosen by Forum each year, as well representational officers: BME, LGBT+, Disabled, International and Graduate Women's.